 To stop this damage from occurring, you’ll first need to understand why your cat is doing it.
 Then you’ll need to decide how best to intervene.

 - The Location of the Scratching – Is your cat scratching all around the house or just sticking to one spot?
-The former indicates your cat is feeling stressed and insecure, whereas the latter indicates he is just engaging in a natural behavior.
+The former indicates your cat is feeling stressed and insecure, whereas the latter indicates he is just engaging in natural behavior.
 The location of the scratching can also help you to understand what material he prefers to scratch, and at what height.

 - The Intensity of the Scratching – Again, this can indicate if there are any underlying issues.
 If there are, it’s more effective to treat these first rather than merely covering the areas that the cat has scratched.